gschmutz/dockerfiles/oracle-stream-analytics/README.md

 To download and run Oracle JDK regardless of inside or outside a Docker container, you must download the binary from Oracle website and accept the license indicated at that pge.

-All scripts and files hosted in this project and GitHub [docker/OracleWebLogic](./) repository required to build the Docker images are, unless otherwise noted, released under the Common Development and Distribution License (CDDL) 1.0 and GNU Public License 2.0 licenses.
+All scripts and files hosted in this project and GitHub repository required to build the Docker images are, unless otherwise noted, released under the Common Development and Distribution License (CDDL) 1.0 and GNU Public License 2.0 licenses.

+For all the scripts, the work of Oracle on docker for weblogic has been taken as a base and adapted accordingly.

 ## Copyright
 Copyright (c) 2016 Trivadis and/or its affiliates.
 All rights reserved.